Guest400123064/tensorblob/README.md

 - 🔗 **Memory-mapped storage**: Efficient storage of large collections of same-shaped tensors
 - 💾 **File-like APIs**: Read, write, and seek like a file, while also supporting integer indexing and slicing
 - ⚡ **Dynamic-sized**: No need to specify the total number of tensors upfront
+- 🔄 **Extend and truncate**: Extend the blob with another blob or truncate the blob to a specific position

 ## Installation